Collin-Bailitz/SkyRoller-CJB2/README.md

-# Sky Roller 3D — Skeleton Project
+# Sky Roller 3D

-Skeleton project for the Module 5 3D rolling ball game built in Unity.
-In this module, you will create a complete 3D arcade-style game with player movement, camera follow, collectibles, hazards, score tracking, and level progression.
+Completed Sky Roller 3D game for the Module 5 built in Unity.
+In this module, you will create a complete 3D arcade-style game with player movement, camera follow, hazards.

+Completed Sky Roller 3D game for Module 5, built in Unity.
+In this module, you will create a 3D arcade-style rolling game with player movement, camera follow, hazards, obstacles, and win/lose conditions.

-This repository contains the starting files and assets used throughout the lectures.
-The gameplay systems are intentionally incomplete so you can build them step-by-step during the module.
+This repository contains the project files and assets used throughout the lectures.

 ---